Rental system

 Cons:

-• Hard for foreigners to access — many complexes require a Korean guarantor
+• Hard for foreign residents to access, many complexes require a Korean guarantor

 • Higher minimum deposits

-• Larger units than most single expats need
+• Larger units than most single foreign residents need

-• Less central — most complexes are in residential areas, not expat hubs
+• Less central, most complexes are in residential areas, not areas popular with foreign residents

-Best for: Families, long-term residents with Korean contacts who can navigate the process, people who want the most transparent contract possible.
+Best for: Families, long-term residents with Korean contacts who can work through the process, people who want the most transparent contract possible.

 Goshiwon (고시원)